| Have

 it.
 Clever banana is a little thing that you can hold in

-your hand and it knows where you are thanks to the
+your hand and it knows where you are thanks to

 Global Satellite Navigation.
 So it knows exactly where you